johnbrc/MPD-Distribution/README.md

 [MPD-Distribution](https://github.com/johnbrc/MPD-Distribution) is a digital distribution hub, hosted on Github.com.
-It holds the files that constitute the published resource, Maize Plant Discipleship.
+It holds the files that constitute the published resource, *Maize Plant Discipleship*.
 These files are primarily for printing and translation purposes.
 To understand how to utilise these files, please read the [wiki](https://github.com/johnbrc/MPD-Distribution/wiki).

 #	Maize Plant Discipleship